ceph/ceph/src/rgw/store/dbstore/README.md

     [client]
         rgw backend store = dbstore

-Restart vstart cluster or just RGW server
+Start vstart cluster

     [..]
-RGW=1 ../src/vstart.sh -d
+RGW=1 ../src/vstart.sh -o rgw_backend_store=dbstore -n -d

-The above configuration brings up RGW server on dbstore and creates testid user to be used for s3 operations.
+The above vstart command brings up RGW server on dbstore and creates few default users (eg., testid) to be used for s3 operations.

+`radosgw-admin` can be used to create and remove other users.

 By default, dbstore creates .db file *'/var/run/ceph/dbstore-default_ns.db'* to store the data.
 This can be configured using below options in ceph.conf